riccardone/Evento/README.md

 - Commit the version bump and create an `evento-<version>` tag

 ### Publish Evento.Repository.Grpc (recommended)
-Same steps as above but use **Actions → Publish Evento.Repository.Grpc**.
-A `repository-grpc-<version>` tag is created on completion.
+Same steps as above but use **Actions → Publish Evento.Repository.Grpc** A `repository-grpc-<version>` tag is created on completion.

 ### Publish Evento.Repository (legacy)